 With my first charge on the way I made it to my hotel in Stratford upon Avon and the next day I visited another hotel close by in Chipping Campden.
 How can I summarise the hotel charging experiences?

-I would expect London and it’s luxury hotels to be very organised regarding electric charging stations.
+I would expect London and its luxury hotels to be very organised regarding electric charging stations.
 I was attending events at London Fashion Week alongside my own.
 The trend was all about sustainable fashion and I wanted to set an example as the first woman to turn up in an electric car during this iconic event.
 The Ritz and Savoy staff could not tell if they had electric car chargers, and once they found out it was only the standard three-pin plug.
 In charging times this will take 48 hours to complete from 0 to 100%.
 For example, if the hotel had a 50kw charge my three-hour hair appointment would have given me almost 90 to 100% charge.

 I was in shock, that the two most prestigious hotels in central London are not interested in embracing electric cars seriously.
-I think there should be a minimum 22 KW charger at a hotel to at least provide a meaning full charge for customers having an overnight stay.
+I think there should be a minimum 22 KW charger at a hotel to at least provide a meaningful full charge for customers having an overnight stay.

 Please note hotel staff in my experience this week have no clue about how to charge and what their offering is regarding car chargers.
-The absolute minimal 3kw three pin plug seems to be the most common one they have.
+The absolute minimal 3kw three-pin plug seems to be the most common one they have.

 I had a few more charging frustrations, at least I worked out to only go for 50kw chargers with the right plug.
 Apps like zap-map are like gold.
 My frustrations boiled down to five things: